cksystemsteaching/selfie/manuscript/state.md

 : A processor register that indicates where a computer is in its program sequence.
 In most processors, the PC is incremented after fetching an instruction, and holds the memory address of ("points to") the next instruction that would be executed.
 Instructions are usually fetched sequentially from memory, but control transfer instructions change the sequence by placing a new value in the PC.
 These include branches (sometimes called jumps), subroutine calls, and returns.
 A transfer that is conditional on the truth of some assertion lets the computer follow a different sequence under different conditions.
 A branch provides that the next instruction is fetched from somewhere else in memory.
 A subroutine call not only branches but saves the preceding contents of the PC somewhere.
 A return retrieves the saved contents of the PC and places it back in the PC, resuming sequential execution with the instruction following the subroutine call.

 ### Statements

+Mention string handling using the "Hello World!" program.